syegulalp/pydeploy/readme.md

 ## `omit_files`

 `omit_files` is a list of `glob` patterns, starting from the root of the distribution directory.
-Files that match these patters are removed from the distribution right before the .zip-archiving process.
+Files that match these patterns are removed from the distribution right before the .zip-archiving process.
 You can use this to remove things like build artfacts or other unwanted files from your shipped package.

 # Tips